 On behalf of all the music ministers here at St. Patrick Parish, I want to thank you for being a member of our community and participating in our liturgy.
-There is always a place for musicians of all skill levels to gather in prayer and enjoy the company of friends.
-I hope you’ll take the time to listen to our choral and instrumental ensembles here at St. Patrick, and consider joining one yourself.
+We have choirs and ensembles for various ages to help lead our assembly in prayer.
+I hope you’ll take the time to listen to these ensembles here at St. Patrick, and consider joining one yourself.
 As my violin teacher always told me, “Talent is God’s gift to us.
-What we do with our talent is our gift to God.”
+What we do with that talent is our gift to God.”

 Director of Music Ministry